 Neither choice is wrong.
 Both programs serve a purpose and assist in creating amazing digital work for clients and buyers.
 So, take a moment to reflect on your current “go-to” program and evaluate if it’s perhaps time to switch things up and try something new.

 There’s an old saying that sums this frustration up perfectly: “You don’t know what you don’t know!”
-What an appropriate saying, one which applies to using digital artwork programs such as Adobe Illustrator and Photoshop.
+What an appropriate saying, one which applies to creating digital textile designs in Adobe Illustrator and Photoshop.
 These programs are robust and powerful, which is great when you know your options and have mastered the techniques and tools they offer.
 But…if you don’t know what tools or options are available to use it can be a frustrated experience.
 The best way to overcome this frustration is to make sure you receive the proper training to help you learn how to use the tools that help you do your job better.
 It turns a potentially frustrating experience into a fabulous one.

 When you don’t know which tools will work best for you the software will guide you off of how it’s programmed.
 Why not know the software and improve your process and experience?
 Many artists find that they lose their style and creative vision while working in programs they don’t fully understand.
 Learn the digital tools of your digital trade and avoid the software dictating the flow of your designs.
 This is all in your control!